Kerry Rupp

 Kerry Lee Rupp (born February 24, 1954) is an American college basketball coach who is currently an assistant coach with Green Bay Phoenix, serving as the offensive coordinator.

 Rupp's previous stints as an assistant coach include Detroit Mercy, Montana, UAB, Indiana, and Utah.
 Rupp served as head coach at Utah (interim) in 2004 and at Louisiana Tech from 2007 to 2011.
 From 2014 to 2022, he served as associate head coach at Oregon State.

+On February 20, 2026, Rupp served as the acting head coach in Green Bay's 73-68 win at Oakland while Doug Gottlieb served a one-game suspension by the Horizon League.

 Rupp graduated from Cyprus High School of Magna, Utah in 1972 and earned his B.A. in physical education from Southern Utah University in 1977.